-Turmeric Pork Skewers & Thai Basil Dipping Sauce is a delicious turmeric and ginger spiced pork tenderloin skewers with an amazing sauce that will tantalize your sweet, sour, salty and spicy taste buds.
+Turmeric Pork Skewers & Thai Basil Dipping Sauce is the best grilled Thai street food on a stick.
+It's made with a vibrant turmeric marinade and served with a Prik Nam Pla sauce that will tantalize your taste buds.

 Why you are going to love our Turmeric Pork Skewers